-- 1. Subject to the provisions of section 42 above, the Board of Directors shall immediately disclose to the public: - (a) Any relevant information, which is capable of significantly affecting the formation of prices on the stock market. - (b) Any relevant changes in the company's ownership structure, such as variations in significant holdings, and shareholders' agreements of which it has become aware; - (c) Any substantial amendments to the Company's rules of governance; - (d) The treasury stock policy that the Company intends, where appropriate, to carry out, under the authorizations granted by the Annual General Meetings and its amendment.

-2. The Board of Directors shall take the necessary steps to ensure that the financial information and any other information that wisdom requires to be made available to the markets is drawn up pursuant to the same principles, criteria and professional practices as those used for the annual accounts and that they are as reliable as these latter.
+- 1. Subject to the provisions of section 42 above, the board of directors shall immediately disclose to the public: - (a) Any relevant information, which is likely to significantly affect the formation of prices on the stock market. - (b) Any relevant changes in the company's ownership structure, such as variations in significant holdings, and shareholders' agreements of which it has become aware. - (c) Any substantial amendments to the Company's rules of governance. - (d) The treasury stock policy that the Company intends, where appropriate, to carry out, under the authorisations granted by the General Meeting of Shareholders and its amendment. - 2.
+The board of directors shall take the necessary steps to ensure that the financial information and any other information that wisdom requires to be made available to the markets is drawn up pursuant to the same principles, criteria and professional practices as those used for the annual accounts and that they are as reliable as these latter.
 For this last purpose, the Audit and Compliance Committee shall review said information.

 Section 45.
-Relations with the statutory auditor
+Relations with statutory auditors

-- 1. The relations of the Board of Directors with the external auditor of the Company shall be channelled through the Audit and Compliance Committee. - 2.
-The Board of Directors shall meet at least once a year with the statutory auditor to receive information on the work done and on the evolution of the accounting and risk situation of the Company. - 3.
-The Audit and Compliance Committee shall refrain from proposing to the Board of Directors, and the latter shall refrain from putting forward to the Annual General Meeting, the appointment as statutory auditor of the Company of an audit firm incurring in incompatibility in accordance with the laws on statutory audit as well as any audit firm wherein the fees that the Company expects to pay them for all services are in excess of the limits established in the laws on statutory audit. - 4.
-The Board of Directors shall publicly disclose the whole of the fees paid by the Company to the audit firm for non-audit services. - 5.
-The Board of Directors shall ensure that the annual accounts are drawn up in accordance with accounting standards, striving for them to be drafted in such a manner that they do not give rise to qualifications on the part of the auditor.
-However, in the exceptional circumstances where the auditor expresses a qualified opinion and the Board of Directors considers that it must stick to its position, it shall publicly explain the contents and scope of the discrepancy.
-The foregoing without prejudice to the information that the Chair of the Audit and Compliance Committee would make available to the shareholders at the Annual General Meeting.
+- 1. The relations of the board of directors with the external auditor of the Company shall be channelled through the Audit and Compliance Committee. - 2.
+The board of directors shall meet at least once a year with the statutory auditor to receive information on the work done and on the evolution of the accounting and risk situation of the Company. - 3.
+The Audit and Compliance Committee shall refrain from proposing to the board of directors, and the latter shall refrain from putting forward to the General Meeting of Shareholders, the appointment as statutory auditor of the Company of an audit firm incurring in incompatibility in accordance with the laws on statutory audit as well as any audit firm wherein the fees that the Company expects to pay them for all services are in excess of the limits established in the laws on statutory audit. - 4.
+The board of directors shall publicly disclose the whole of the fees paid by the Company to the audit firm for non-audit services. - 5.
+The board of directors shall ensure that the annual accounts are drawn up in accordance with accounting standards, striving for them to be drafted in such a manner that they do not give rise to qualifications on the part of the auditor.
+However, in the exceptional circumstances where the auditor expresses a qualified opinion and the board of directors considers that it must stick to its position, it shall publicly explain the contents and scope of the discrepancy.
+The foregoing without prejudice to the information that the Chair of the Audit and Compliance Committee would make available to the shareholders at the General Meeting of Shareholders.